Statistics Definitions > Factor Analysis

 4. What is Confirmatory Factor Analysis?

-Confirmatory Factor Analysis allows a researcher to figure out if a relationship between a set of observed variables (also known as manifest variables) and their underlying constructs exists.
+Confirmatory Factor Analysis allows you to figure out if a relationship between a set of observed variables (also known as manifest variables) and their underlying constructs exists.
 It is similar to Exploratory Factor Analysis.
 The main difference between the two is:

 - If you want to explore patterns, use EFA.